The following information is meant to give an overall idea of the approach AFS takes to handling host family moves:

 Moving the student

 Generally once the decision has been made for a student to move, AFS believes it is best to try and arrange for the student to move as soon as possible to avoid more awkwardness and discomfort between the student and host family.
 Often a permanent second home has not been identified or the Host family is not yet fully vetted at this time.
 In this case, the student will be placed with a fully vetted temporary family or be given further support counseling by a fully vetted support family.
 Only families that have completed an online application, criminal background checks for all household members 18 years of age and older, references, and the host family orientation may be utilized during these interim periods between permanent host families.
 Even if a fully registered volunteer is living in the home, the family must still complete the entire screening process [including the Host Family Orientation] prior to the student moving into the home.
 This temporary home can give the student a chance to regain some feeling of security.
 It also gives the support volunteers some time to get an accurate picture of the student's needs in a new environment.
+Read more about Finding a Replacement Family.

 Support After the Move